sgaray2/sidetoside/README.md

 Finally I used Heroku App, to deploy my website and to see it through the WWW, refer here (https://sidetoside2.herokuapp.com/) to go to my website :)

+NOTE: this project is only to practice the frontend design.